 I once participated in a running relay from Chattanooga to Nashville, being one member of a 12 person team.
-My last leg was the longest, it had the most elevation changes and it was hot.
-I started out great, but it wasn’t long until I was struggling.
+My last leg was the longest, it had the most elevation changes, and it was hot.
+I started great, but it wasn’t long until I was struggling.

-Half way into the 9 mile run I was passed by someone who didn’t seem to be struggling at all.
-“What, did he get more that my three hours of sleep the night before?”
-The fact that he was passing me was a little disheartening until he said a few words: “good job, your running great and you look strong.”
+Halfway into the 9-mile run, I was passed by someone who didn’t seem to be struggling at all.
+“Did he somehow get more than my three hours of sleep the night before?”
+The fact that he was passing me was a little disheartening until he said a few words: “good job, your running great, and you look strong.”

 Those few words were like getting a few more hours of sleep combined with a shot of caffeine and sugar.

-The rest of the run was still tough but it seemed I knew I could do it because someone gave me a little encouragement.
+The rest of the run was tough, but it seemed I knew I could do it because someone gave me a little encouragement.

 We have all faced similar times, maybe not running on the road but more than likely in our job.
-Every job has it days and tasks that are tough.
+Every job has its days and tasks that are tough.